andrewcaires/utils.js/README.md

 ```

-- `EventEmitter.on` Adds the listener function to the end of the listeners array for the event named.
+- `EventEmitter.on` Adds the listener function to the end of the listeners array for the event named

 ```js
 const cb = (data) => {